-- Let's use the line sensor to stop the robot from driving off the planet. - Don't forget the sensor is 1 on white backgrounds, and 0 on black backgrounds. - Put the code blocks in the picture into a program that makes the robot: - Drive forward - Stop If it drives off the planet (when the background is black) - There are some hint blocks if you need them.
+- Let's use the line sensor to stop the robot from driving off the planet. - Don't forget the sensor is 1 on white backgrounds, and 0 on black backgrounds. - Using the structure in the picture, make the robot: - Drive forward - Stop IF it drives off the planet (when the background is black)